N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 At a minimum, you should install the OASIS30ANTs template, since fmriprep uses this as part of its workflow.

-In addition, you should install whatever output spaces you want your data sampled to.
+In addition, you should install whatever output spaces (i.e. anything you list under 'output_spaces' in your call to fmriprep) you want your data sampled to.

  Here for instance, I grab an MNI template and fsaverage for outputing the data to surface space.

 ```python